-This section presents genealogical research on social innovation in order to understand its history and the hegemonising of the innovation discourse.
+This section presents genealogical research on social innovation in order to understand its history and the hegemonizing of the innovation discourse.
 The focus then moves on to the European Union’s policy discourse on social innovation, especially in relation to studies of gender equality.
 In scholarly work, there are no single definitions of social enterprise, social innovations or social entrepreneurship (Pol and Ville, 2009).
 Even though social innovation and social enterprises are popular terms in policy and public discourse, the terminology is not new.
 Some have argued that activities such as libraries, unions and maternity care in their first historical manifestation should be regarded as social innovations (Augustinsson, 2016).
 In a genealogical study comprising the uses of the term over the past 150 years, Godin (2012) shows that the meaning of ‘social innovation’ has developed from an historical context of socialism to a contemporary one of new public management (NPM).
 In an NPM context, social innovation primarily means incorporating social issues into an economic framework (Scott-Smith, 2016).

-Regardless of its outcome, it is commonly presupposed that ‘innovation is always good’ (Sveiby, Gripenberg, and Segercrantz, 2012).
+Regardless of its outcome, it is commonly presupposed that ‘innovation is always good’ (Sveiby et al., 2012).
 Innovation is perceived as the ultimate solution to social problems in the West because it is regarded as a major contributor to economic growth, and thus pivotal for the prosperity and wealth of a nation.
 By further exploring the understanding of innovation as ‘always good’, Fougère and Harding (2012) argue that innovation has become a powerful discourse enabling Western nations to distinguish themselves from others through the connotation of innovation as progressive and modern.
-Because of the dominant understanding of innovation in contemporary policy texts as something new and competitive, Fougère and Harding argue that “it becomes impossible to speak of failed innovations – an innovation that fails is not an innovation” (Fougère and Harding, 2012, p.34).
-Consequently, unwanted and unintentional effects of innovation are seldom considered (Sveiby, Gripenberg, and Segercrantz, 2012).
+Because of the dominant understanding of innovation in contemporary policy texts as something new and competitive, Fougère and Harding argue that ‘it becomes impossible to speak of failed innovations – an innovation that fails is not an innovation’ (Fougère and Harding, 2012, p.34).
+Consequently, unwanted and unintentional effects of innovation are seldom considered (Sveiby et al., 2012).

 Even though social innovation and innovation are not the same, they are presented by means of a similar discourse and are often understood as closely connected concepts (Godin, 2012).
-Scott-Smith (2016) has studied the innovation discourse in a humanitarian aid context, and contends that it is difficult to oppose the innovation narrative of ‘new and better’ (similar to Fougère and Harding, 2012; Sveiby, Gripenberg, and Segercrantz, 2012).
+Scott-Smith (2016) has studied the innovation discourse in a humanitarian aid context, and contends that it is difficult to oppose the innovation narrative of ‘new and better’ (similar to Fougère and Harding, 2012; Sveiby et al., 2012).
 Furthermore, Scott-Smith (2016) shows how the innovation discourse connects the expansion of the private sector with liberation, producing a contrast with an inefficient state, thereby overstating the object (the specific innovation) and simultaneously ‘understating the state’, which undermines the role and agency of the state by praising market relations and innovations as the preferable path for delivering basic services (Scott-Smith, 2016, pp.2236–7).

-In a European context, social innovation is primarily expressed as a positive force in EU policy discourse, which rarely criticises contemporary political systems of social reform (Moulaert, MacCallum, and Hillier, 2013).
-By analysing European Union social innovation policy discourse, Fougère, Segercrantz, and Seeck (2017) can argue that the social innovation discourse strengthens the hegemony of the neoliberal political project, thus naturalising and deepening its hold.
-By incorporating the inherent critique contained within neoliberal ideology, such as state roll-back and reduced public spending, into itself, the discourse of social innovation conceals the negative impacts of neoliberalism, thereby making it difficult to criticise.
+In a European context, social innovation is primarily expressed as a positive force in EU policy discourse, which rarely criticizes contemporary political systems of social reform (Moulaert et al., 2013).
+By analysing European Union social innovation policy discourse, Fougère et al. (2017) can argue that the social innovation discourse strengthens the hegemony of the neoliberal political project, thus naturalizing and deepening its hold.
+By incorporating the inherent critique contained within neoliberal ideology, such as state roll-back and reduced public spending, into itself, the discourse of social innovation conceals the negative impacts of neoliberalism, thereby making it difficult to criticize.
 The popularity of social innovation can be explained by the growth in austerity politics (Häikö et al., 2017) because it simultaneously argues in favour of, and provides a solution to, such austerity.
 Social innovation has become a central aspect of reforming social services (Martinelli, 2012).